Opinion | We can make the Supreme Court less partisan if we choose

 Once Donald Trump was elected, Republicans changed the size of the court again, to bring its number of justices back to nine.
 McConnell then gleefully admitted their dishonesty, saying that should a vacancy occur in the last year of a Republican president’s term, he’d fill it with all possible haste.
 Which is just what happened in 2020 when Ruth Bader Ginsburg died and Republicans rushed Amy Coney Barrett’s nomination through so she could be seated before Trump lost his reelection bid.

 Along the way, one GOP senator after another insisted angrily that to even suggest that ideology or politics might play any part in either their own enthusiasm for Barrett or the decisions she would eventually render was deeply offensive.
-She herself claimed to be a kind of naïve genius; it wouldn’t just be inappropriate to reveal how she might rule on contentious questions, she said, it would be impossible for anyone to even predict, so unsullied was she by even the tiniest particle of political opinion.
+She herself claimed to be a kind of naive genius; it wouldn’t just be inappropriate to reveal how she might rule on contentious questions, she said, it would be impossible for anyone to even predict, so unsullied was she by even the tiniest particle of political opinion.

 Today, Republicans are once again claiming that questions about the court shouldn’t be tainted by politics, a feat of dishonestly so mind-boggling that attempting to describe it strains the limits of the English language.